jstat/jstat/doc/md/vector.md

 **percentile( dataArray, k )**

-Return the k-th percentile of values in a range, where k is in the range 0..1, exclusive.
+Returns the k-th percentile of values in the `dataArray` range, where k is in the range 0..1, exclusive.

      jStat.percentile([1, 2, 3, 4], 0.3) === 1.9;